Home » Ted Bundy Seattle Locations » This Location

 Discovery of remains

-For the next 13 months, Healy's case remained a mystery.
-Despite a thorough investigation that involved 65 interviews and an exhaustive search of the neighborhood, police were unable to narrow in on a suspect or find any trace of the missing 21-year-old.
+For the next 13 months, Healy's whereabouts remained a mystery.
+Despite a thorough investigation that involved 65 interviews and an exhaustive search of the neighborhood, police were unable to identify a suspect or find any trace of the missing 21-year-old.

-Then, in March of 1975, two forestry students stumbled across a human skull on Taylor Mountain in Washington State.
+In March 1975, two forestry students stumbled across a human skull on Taylor Mountain in Washington State.
 During a search of the site, police discovered the partial remains of four women.

-Among these remains was the mandible (jaw bone) of Lynda Ann Healy.
+Among these remains was Healy's mandible (jaw bone).

 The police were able to positively identify the mandible by comparing it against her dental records.